joseliacosta/bbq-cheers/README.md

 Imagine we are going to host twice a year a BBQ with its active customers.
 The selection of customers is based on the industry type (insurances, tech, etc).

 This repo implements a single page application that allows it to view its active and inactive customers.
-It is also be possible to create new customers, edit customers, delete inactive customers and filter customers by industry.
+It is also be possible to create new customers(🚧), edit customers, delete inactive customers and filter customers by industry.

 The customer initial data is a json hosted here but in order to enable all API methods, this repo is using a `json-server` resource that offer the main http requests we use for the features described above.